How to Get a Library Card

 Newspapers and magazines--other than current ones--may be checked out for one week.

-Books and audiobooks may be checked out for two weeks with one week's grace period.
+Books and audiobooks may be checked out for three weeks.

 Loss of Borrowing Privileges